How to buy a couch in a box

 That’s resulted in small design shifts that create big impact, like a couch that comes with a built-in USB charger.
 Because many of Burrow’s pieces are modular in design, they can grow or shrink with a space, no tools necessary.
 Kuhl recently moved into a new apartment in NYC and took his three-seat sofa and turned it into a 6-seat sectional ($3,200 or $267/month), simply by adding new sections to the couch he already owns.

 And unlike budget-conscious brands that rely on cheap materials, Burrow makes a point of investing in better materials and higher-quality designs.
 “There’s a pressure to use cheaper materials to increase margins,” Kuhl explains.
 “Because the average customer can’t tell if a company has used cheap MDF or real wood on a chair or sofa frame.
-Wood is more expensive, but we use sustainably-forested pinewood for our frames because overall it’s better for people, the environment, and it’s an investment like that connects to the ethos we have of creating what will last.”
+Wood is more expensive, but we use sustainably-forested Baltic Birch wood for our frames because overall it’s better for people, the environment, and it’s an investment like that connects to the ethos we have of creating what will last.”

 Burrow has found a happy middle ground in a market filled with extremes, from the brain-breaking DIY designs of IKEA to the substantive furniture (and white-glove delivery services) of a company like Restoration Hardware.
 Two and a half years ago—when Burrow was barely off the ground—the company’s monthly sales were in the hundreds of thousands of dollars.
 The brand is now selling 10 times that.
 Kuhl plans to continue growing Burrow’s offerings—he’s interested in everything from tables and credenzas to shelving and bar carts—in the years to come.
 “As our customer grows and moves into new spaces, we want to grow with them,” Kuhl says.